 From 1915 to 1934, he was Secretary Manager of the old New Annan Race Track.
 In 1963 and again in 1964, he was Chief Organizer and Promoter of the Northumberland Strait Swims which had international participation.

 These are only very few of many, many things that this gentlemen has accomplished over the past 75 years.
 All of his life he was a leader and organizer of sports, as well as a great influence on the younger athletes with whom he came in contact in his position as a school teacher.
 He taught the desirability of training for active participation in sports.
 His slogan: “A sound body begets a sound mind.”

 He was a former Prince Edward Island “Man of the Year” Award winner, and when inducted into the Prince Edward Island Sports Hall of Fame at 92 years of age “Gentleman Jim” was keenly interested in all aspects of sports.

 Big Jim passed away on January 25, 1975 at the Somerset Manor, Summerside after a lengthy illness.
 His funeral was one of the largest attended in the history of PEI, demonstrating the high esteem in which he was held by his fellow citizens.

-  To learn more about “Big Jim” check out Trailblazer: The Legendary “Big Jim” Pendergast by his father Reginald Pendergast and Patricia Pendergast-Stayer, available for purchase at the PEI Sports Hall of Fame and Museum.
+To learn more about “Big Jim” check out Trailblazer: The Legendary “Big Jim” Pendergast by his son Reginald Pendergast and daughter Patricia Pendergast-Stayer.